mo65535/cn-loads/README.md

 shortcut for running the script.

 ### Note:

+To adapt this script to a setup with different machines, you will need to modify the line that generates the list of hosts.

 To save yourself from typing in your password a bunch of times when the program runs, you'll also want to set up SSH keys.
 I think I